subvertnormality/mosaic/README.md

 - Press K3 to jump directly to the latest action.
 - Press K2 to return to the beginning of the memory.

-To jump to the latest action and erase all subsequent memory, hold K3 and press K2.
-To jump to the first action and erase all memory recorded after it, hold K2 and press K3.
+To jump to the latest action and erase all subsequent memory, hold shift (K1) and press K3.
+To jump to the first action and erase all memory recorded after it, hold K1 and press K2.

 #### Channel Length